 In 2017, Spiegel blamed slowing user growth on its app’s poor performance on low-cost Android phones.

-Snapchat changed the way it designed its products and even shifted half of its design team to fix this issue — quality display and connection speeds were crucial for an image and video-centric app to work.
+Snap changed the way it designed its products and even shifted half of its design team to fix this issue — quality display and connection speeds were crucial for an image and video-centric app to work.

 #2.
 Social Commerce

 Apple’s latest iOS 14.5 update allows users to opt-out of being tracked by applications.
-This makes it more difficult for platforms like Instagram and Snapchat to deliver targeted ads, which results in lower conversion rates and less revenue.
+This makes it more difficult for platforms like Instagram and Snap to deliver targeted ads, which results in lower conversion rates and less revenue.

-Snapchat is following Facebook’s lead (this time) and attempting to bring more commerce onto its platform to hedge against its falling ad revenue.
+Snap is following Facebook’s lead (this time) and attempting to bring more commerce onto its platform to hedge against its falling ad revenue.

-Here are Snapchat’s recent partnerships:
+Here are Snap’s recent partnerships:

 - Gucci to launch the first sponsored LiDAR Lens to project a 3D camping site around the user to promote the Gucci and North Face collaboration